deringur/OpticalTracking/README.md

 - Add a connector with the "+" button.
 - Check the "Active" box under "Properties."
 - Move the Stylus around a little bit within the scope of the camera.
 - Navigate to the I/O Configuration > IGTLConnector > IN > Click the eye to visualize the StylusToTracker transform.

-### 4) Adding a New Needle Model

-- Locate IGT > Create Models and click "Create Needle."
-- Go to the Data module and insert a new transform labeled "StylusTipToStylus" in the "Transform Hierarchy" tab
-- Drag the new needle model into it and rename it "StylusTip."

-### 5) Pivot and Spin Calibration
+### 4) Pivot and Spin Calibration

 - Locate IGT > Pivot Calibration
 - Set INPUT as StylusToReference